 Eli is replaced by a prophet, not by a new high priest.
 With this, a new office has been introduced into the people.
 The prophet is also an intercessor.
 By his speaking to the people on behalf of God and by his intercession on behalf of the people with God, the prophet prepares the people to receive God’s king.
 This is only possible, however, after the king of the people has been there first.
 As an application for our time we can say that the service of the New Testament prophet brings the hearts of the people under the rule of the Lord Jesus.

-In the book of Judges and the 1st and 2nd book of Samuel we see a picture of the history of Christianity.
-We can compare this with the history of Christianity given to us prophetically in Revelation 2-3.
+In the book of Judges and the 1st and 2nd book of Samuel we see a picture of the history of professing Christianity.
+We can compare this with the history of the church on earth given to us prophetically in Revelation 2-3.
 In Judges we recognize the church in Thyatira (Rev 2:18-29).
 In Eli, in the beginning of 1 Samuel, we see the principles of Sardis (Rev 3:1-6).
 Eli is a believing man, but his works are not perfect.
 He has the name to live but is dead.
 We see this especially in his sons.
 In Judges little is said about priests.
 What is said of it shows us the degeneration of the priesthood in Eli’s sons.
 It is a picture of how the priesthood has developed in Protestantism.

 Then God begins a new way of communicating with His people, namely through His prophet.
 A period begins which is reminiscent of what is said of the church in Philadelphia.
 After the death in Protestantism, presented in Sardis, the prophetic service comes to the fore in all its clarity.
-The church of Philadelphia is reminiscent of this.
+The church in Philadelphia is reminiscent of this.
 It is said of the believers in that church that they have kept God’s Word (Rev 3:8b).

 There are two applications to make.
 The first application is the prophetic one for Israel.
 Prophetically we see in this book the remnant of Israel connected with David.
 We also see that David and his people are persecuted by Saul who is a picture of the antichrist.
 In Hannah and her son Samuel the spirit of the remnant comes to the fore.